MatildaMortonCode/MatildaMorton_Fitnessplan/README.md

 # User interaction
 An end user will be able to load the program with the assumption that they have standard required technical tools and interact with it step by step.
 A user can then follow clearly the prpmpts to enter thier details and they will be given a final report designed just for them.

-# what is the assessor looking for here?

 Step 1 - User is provided a selection on what they are hoping to acheive as an outcome of the program.
 This is a menu navigation with instrucitons to use th up and down arrow key.